-Noise At Work: Harmful to Hearing and HeartNoise At Work: Harmful to Hearing and Heart
+Noise At Work: Harmful to Hearing and HeartNoise At Work: Harmful noise levels

 High noise levels can damage our hearing.
 That's an undisputable fact because it is based on scientific evidence.
 Now imagine a noisy work environment with factory equipment and other heavy machinery blaring at full blast, day after day.
 According to the U.S. Department of Labor, approximately 30 million Americans are occupationally exposed to harmful noise at work.
 And now a just-released study shows that high-level noise in a workplace endangers not only the hearing, but also the heart.